 Analytics for LIVE classes - There are some student participation statistics that cannot be applied or are tracked differently for live-streamed classes, because Echo360 has no concept of a "time stamp" of a live-stream.
 For example, "video views" apply to a processed video, not to a live-stream.
 If the student views the capture of the class again later, they will get credit for a video view.
 Notes word counts are tracked, as well as questions and responses.
 Activity participation and Presentation views are counted for any presentation also published to the class.

 Definition: Whether or not the student attends a class DURING the time it is scheduled.
-If the student clicked GO TO CLASSROOM during the date/time the class is scheduled, they get credit for attendance.
+If the student clicked on the class and viewed the classroom during the date/time the class is scheduled, they get credit for attendance.

 It's an easy metric to understand but can be hard to quantify, especially if you have classes that simply hold media.
 If the only classes you create for your section are for the actual classes being taught, then attendance has very specific meaning.
 Otherwise just know that if a student doesn't watch the media during the time-frame of the class, their attendance count will be skewed.
 You should weigh this metric in your engagement settings appropriately.